The Network Does Not Need Infiltrators

 Where truth-seeking is adaptive, auditors rise.
 Where throughput is adaptive, auditors are expelled.

-A movement is defined less by what it condemns than by what it keeps alive.
+An organization is defined less by what it condemns than by what it keeps alive.

 PlayDarkly.
 (2026).
 Friction Exclusion in Contamination-Tolerant Advocacy Networks https://codeberg.org/PlayDarkly/ifmnv-notes/src/branch/main/lemma-friction-exclusion.md